 While you are walking through your daily struggles, do not get defeated by the dark shadows and the nightmares.
 Keep your eye on the bright spots.

-What makes this journey of life with all the efforts that are required, something worthwhile are the dreams we create, the ones we are able to hold onto and the companions with whom we share the journey.
+What makes this journey of life with all the efforts that are required, something worthwhile is the dreams we create, the ones we are able to hold onto, and the companions with whom we share the journey.

 Can you see your dreams on up ahead?
 What are you moving towards?
 What lessons have you learned about how to overcome the nightmares and make life worth the effort to keep trudging onward?